Diamondbacks vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in three games in a row.
-In his last five games he is batting .316 with two home runs, four walks and three RBI.
+- Acuna hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .368 with a double, two home runs, four walks and three RBI.

 Acuna Recent Games